 - Academic performance;

 - Dedication to practice medicine in a rural or underserved area, as demonstrated by past work or volunteer positions;

 - Personal characteristics, such as critical thinking skills, writing ability, and maturity level; and

 - The degree of difficulty of the baccalaureate program the applicant studied.

-The selected applicants are invited to visit the campus for a formal personal interview.
 After the interview, the Admission Committee will deliberate, and the chosen applicants are notified via phone when final admission decision has been completed.

 An acceptance fee is required from successful applicants.
 A non-refundable fee of $500 is payable after a student has been accepted to Physician Assistant Program at Heritage University.
 Payment is credited toward tuition upon matriculation.
 This deposit is required immediately upon receipt of verbal notification and if not received by Heritage University within two weeks of the date of the verbal notification, it will be assumed the position in the class is relinquished and the next applicant on the waiting list will be notified of an available position.

 PA Program does not usually defer admission, but in unusual circumstances, it may be considered.
 Requests submitted to the Admission Committee will be reviewed and a recommendation made to the Program Director.